 SFAS No. 71 specifies the economic effects that result from the causal relationship of costs and revenues in the rate-regulated environment and how these effects are to be accounted for by a regulated enterprise.
 Revenues intended to cover some costs may be recorded either before or after the costs are incurred.
 If regulation provides assurance that incurred costs will be recovered in the future, these costs would be recorded as deferred charges or "regulatory assets" under SFAS No. 71.
-If revenues are recorded for costs that are expected to be incurred in the future, these revenues would be recorded as deferred credits or "regulatory liabilities" under SFAS No. 71.
+If revenues are recorded for costs that are expected to be incurred in the future, these revenues would be recorded as deferred corded as deferred corded for costs that are expected to be incurred in the future, these revenues would be recorded as deferred corded cor